ziahamza/fucache/README.md

     ./proxyfs --help

-to enable the low level init module, read the Makefile :)
+to enable the low level init module and other features, read the Makefile :)
 ## tests
 for now, just run
     make tests